dgroomes/java-foreign-function-and-memory-api-playground/memory-leak/README.md

     * For me, it was 65MiB after I scanned a few directories.
 We can't tell if this is just normal JVM memory usage or if we have a memory leak.
     * Scan some more and check the memory usage again.
     * For me, it was 117MiB.
-There's a memory leak!
+That's too high, there must be a memory leak!
 Check the code and plug the leak.

 ## Wish List